 - "Slapping the shifter into Sport mode helps a little, but there's just no way the combined torque of 127 lb-ft from 1,000 to 3,000 RPM will get the vehicle moving in a hurry.
 It's not horrible when meandering away in urban settings, but that's the most praise we can offer its ability to get the show on the road. ..." -- Autoblog

 - "The aforementioned idle-stop feature shut off the engine whenever I held my foot down on the brake, at either a stoplight or in slow traffic.
 Releasing the brake caused the engine to crank up again, with the abruptness of a waking giant." -- CNET

 Handling and Braking

 The ILX Hybrid’s handling and ride quality receive mixed reviews.
-Though there are some disappointments with the artificial feel of the steering, reviewers say that body roll isn't too noticeable, the ride is comfortable and the brakes are strong.
+Though there is some disappointment with the artificial feel of the steering, reviewers say that body roll isn't too noticeable, the ride is comfortable and the brakes are strong.

 - "On all models, we liked the responsive brake feel and the four-wheel independent double-wishbone front suspension, which made for a smooth ride." -- AutoWeek

 - "Body roll is present, but not excessive, and road noise is minimal." -- Motor Trend

 - "The ride is firm but impressively absorbent over smaller pavement imperfections, though our Phoenix-area test route was devoid of the potholes and expansion joints found near our Chicago offices." -- Consumer Guide

 - "Sadly, as with many such systems, the electronic power steering provides only a vague sense of what the front wheels are doing and it takes time to get used to the artificial feel provided by the tiller's e-brain." -- Autoblog